 8. Elegant Candy Daylily (Hemerocallis)

-This upright, fragrant flower features light to bright pink petals with a yellow throat.
+This upright, fragrant flower features light to bright-pink petals and a yellow throat.
 They grow in dense clumps and require full sun or partial shade.
-They bloom all Summer, and contrast beautifully against their dark green foliage.
+They bloom all Summer and contrast beautifully against their dark green foliage.
 Plant these in your garden if your a lover of all things pink!

 9. Blanket Flower (Gaillardia Grandiflor)

 This daisy-like flower will bring an exotic mix of color to your garden.
 They’ll bloom from late Spring to Fall, and can even take a cold Winter.
-They can be found in colors of yellow, orange, and red, with maroon or orange banding at the base of the petals.
+They can be found in color combinations of yellow, orange, and red, with maroon or orange banding at the base of its petals.
+Gorgeous!

 This fragrant beauty features a deep neck and bell-shaped petals.
-It holds up well in hot temperatures and humidity, and will bloom from May to August.
+It holds up well in hot temperatures and humidity and will bloom from May to August.
 You can find them in nearly every color and even different color combinations.
 They attract butterflies and are definitely a showy perennial!
 It’s hard to believe they are so low-maintenance.

 11. Hibiscus ‘Cranberry Crush’